18F/open-source-program/pages/maintainer_guidelines.md

 Some terminology used may be GitHub-specific, but the concepts are applicable regardless of version control system or platform.

 ## Code documentation

+For a library, at least part of code documentation will be targeted at users, while for other projects, it is for contributors.
+Make sure to:

 1. Document parameters and returns for each public function or method.
 This should be done by standardized comments in the code.
 1. Document the general purpose of each class, module.
 This should be done by standardized comments in the code.
 1. Include a step by step document of the source code IF the code is very complex, will be used widely in the open source community, may not be reused directly/as-is but general concepts are modifiable, or is a general library that could be included in different types of projects.